 After the battle, you head into the next room and find your companions (minus our friend with the gun-arm) trying to hack into an electronic lock.
 Here, you get to name your main character, though as per Marathon rules we kept the default, Cloud.
 We learn that most of the people here are members of an organization called AVALANCHE, and that Cloud is presenting himself, as his filler name implies, as an ex-member of SOLIDER, AVALANCHE’s mortal enemies.
 Of course, we know from Crisis Core that Cloud was never a part of SOLDIER, and was simply dressed as one, but as we’ll go on we’ll learn that poor Cloud genuinely seems to believe he was a SOLDIER!
 This is all tied up in something of a late-game twist, maybe the game’s biggest.
 While I certainly won’t pretend that I haven’t played Crisis Core, I will try to give the twist the fairest shake I can manage by holding off on commentary until the game’s played all its cards and makes the big reveal.

 By the way, don’t try to make sense of “AVALANCHE” as an abbreviation, any more than SOLDIER.
-They seem to have simply been capitalized as a way to emphasize them as proper names.
+They seem to have simply been capitalized as a way to emphasize that they’re proper names (since RPGs had spent the past ten years misusing initial capital letters to the point of meaninglessness).
 FFVII could have just as easily coloured the text instead of capitalizing it and gotten a similar effect.
 I grant that the capitals do immediately tell me “organization” at a glance, so that’s a plus, and since the game uses coloured text to highlight gameplay terms, I can see where they were going with this in the end.
 Oddly enough FFVII won’t capitalize the other key organization in the game – Shinra – but perhaps that’s because it’s named after a person?

 Conversation naturally turns to why an Ex-SOLDIER would work for AVALANCHE, and Cloud insists he’s just in this for the money and refuses to even listen to the other characters’ names!
 Just then, the man with the gun-arm returns tells the group to split up past the gate and meet at the “North Mako Reactor.”
 At this point, you’re given the chance to name him as well: his default name is Barret.
 He runs off without you again, and you head into the building, dealing with random encounters as you go.